What is cirrhosis?

 - Bilirubin.
-This is produced when the liver breaks down hemoglobin, the oxygen-carrying substance in red blood cells.
+This is produced when the liver breaks down hemoglobin, the substance in red blood cells that carries oxygen.
 Cirrhosis may cause high bilirubin levels, which causes jaundice.

 Blood tests to check for inflammation of the liver

 You may have blood tests to check your liver enzymes.
-These can help show whether you have had liver inflammation for a long time.
+These can help show if you've had liver inflammation for a long time.
 These blood tests include:

 - Aspartate aminotransferase (AST), alanine aminotransferase (ALT), and lactate dehydrogenase (LDH).
 An increased level of these enzymes may mean injury to the liver and the death of liver cells.

 - Alkaline phosphatase (ALP).
-An increased ALP level may mean blockage of bile ducts.
+An increased ALP level may mean that the bile ducts are blocked.

 - Gamma glutamyl transferase (GGT), also called gamma-glutamyl transpeptidase (GGTP).
 An increased level can happen because of alcohol use or diseases of the bile ducts.